dataclouder-dev/startup-template-node/docs/understanding-docker-ghcr.md

 make push-ghcr will not include your credentials in the image.

 .dockerignore Exclusion: Your .dockerignore file explicitly excludes .env, .env.\*, and the .cred directory.
 This means these files are never even sent to the Docker daemon during the build process, so they cannot be accidentally included in any laye

+### How to deploy a copy

+1. You need your config for credencials in frontend.
+2. You need your environment variables and .cred.
+3. you must have it in the same folder.
+4. run the composer.